 Sign Up Today

 It’s fast and easy to sign your child up for swim classes: simply call SwimRight Academy today!
-We offer child swim classes in Los Angeles, so children of any age can learn how to swim safely as well as gaining the many other benefits of this lifelong skill.
+We offer child swim classes in West Los Angeles, so children of any age can learn how to swim safely as well as gaining the many other benefits of this lifelong skill.